 There is nothing worse than realizing afterward that you earned 50 cents an hour on a fabulous creation.

-Find out the worth of your products, services and the amount that your target customer is willing to pay.
+Find out the worth of your products, services and the amount that your target customer will pay.

-For example, if it costs you $20 to manufacture one clothe, shoe or bag, you can put your profit at $8 making the fixed price $28.
+For example, if it costs you $20 to manufacture one cloth, shoe or bag, you can put your profit at $8, making the fixed price $28.

 One other thing you should know about pricing is that if you are new to the market, it would be very difficult to sell your products at a high price.

 Also, decide whether to sell your product wholesale or retail.